Water and pH: A Comprehensive Guide

 pH Meter

-A pH meter is a device used to measure the pH of a solution.
-It consists of a glass electrode and a reference electrode, which are immersed in the solution.
-The pH meter measures the electrical potential difference between the electrodes, which is directly related to the pH of the solution.
+A pH meter measures the pH of a solution.
+It uses a glass electrode and a reference electrode; the potential difference between them is directly related to the solution's pH.

 pH Indicators